sapegin/washingcode-book/manuscript/100_Code_style.md

 ];
 ```

-_Trailing, or dangling, commas_ solve both problems without making code any harder to write or read:
+_Trailing, or dangling commas_ solve both problems without making code any harder to write or read:

 <!-- prettier-ignore -->
 ```js